blossom-babs/clean-architecture-in-react/README.md

-# Essential Todos
+## Clean Architecture in react
-A demo project for the YouTube video: Clean Architecture in React.
+A demo project to show a practical application of clean architecture in react

-Link to the video: https://youtu.be/qOH2X5hciiA

 ## Built with Clean Architecture
 - Application - Redux